databrew/dashboard_template/README.md

-# traveldash
+# Databrew's dashboard template
-A travel dashboard for the IFC / World Bank
+A basic shiny dashboard on which to build cool things.